jimmycgz/ansible-pull/README.md

 https://opensource.com/article/18/3/manage-workstation-ansible
 https://opensource.com/article/18/3/manage-your-workstation-configuration-ansible-part-2

-* Step 0: Create this repo, create this readme file, and all other files and folders.
+### * Step 0: Create this repo, create this readme file, and all other files and folders.
 > File local.yml: refresh apt repositories like CLI "sudo apt update" and invoke another 3 yml files,
 > tasks/packages.yml: install 3 appliations on the local host node (htop,mc,tmux).
 > tasks/users.yml: create ansible user with sudo previlege,copy sudoers from files folder.
 > tasks/cron.yml: create cronb job in user ansible, check the update of central repo every 10minutes, pull the latest version if have any changes or do nothing.

-* Step 1 (DONE): Launch a new ec2 ubuntu 16.04 as one of the target servers, may bake it when finish initial setup, or put the code to user data of Launch Template.
+### * Step 1 (DONE): Spin up a test node
+Launch a new ec2 ubuntu 16.04 as one of the target servers, may bake it when finish initial setup, or put the code to user data of Launch Template.

-* Step 2 (DONE): Install ansible on the node.
+### * Step 2 (DONE): Test ansible-pull with flag --only-if-changed
+Install ansible on the node.
 Below lines will also install Python 2.7.12 as default.

 ```
 sudo apt-get install software-properties-common